 1) Rule 107(c) requires that the return receipt containing the addressee's signature (defendant's or defendant's agent) be affixed to the return.
 These issues can be avoided if substituted service is used pursuant to Rule 106(b), in which the court specifically orders service by mail.
-See paragraph IV(F) at page 28 and State Farm Fire & Casualty Co. v.
+See Substituted Service By Mail at page 32 and State Farm Fire & Casualty Co. v.
 Costley 868 S.W.2d 298 (Tex.
 1993)(per curiam).
-Service by mail, without substituted service authority pursuant to Rule 106(b) is not recommended, see paragraph 3, below.
+Service by mail, without substituted service authority pursuant to Rule 106(b) is not recommended, see the following cases.

 - 2) Exception.
 Return receipt is not required in expedited foreclosure proceeding under Rules 735, 736 (effective January 1, 2012.) - 3) Return receipt signature, sufficient service cases.
-Note that most recent cases appear in paragraph 3 as insufficient service cases.
+Note that most recent cases appear in paragraph 4, below, as insufficient service cases.
 Payless Cashways, Inc. v.
 Hill, 139 S.W.3d 793 (Tex.
-App. - Dallas 2004, no pet.).
+App. -- Dallas 2004, no pet.).
 Defendant Payless was served through its corporate registered agent, Corporation Service Company.
 The return receipt is signed Loreen Flores.
 Held, because there is no showing that Flores "could not sign for the [corporate] registered agent" service is sufficient.
 But see cases in paragraph "4" this section, requiring that person signing be defendant's officer or authorized agent.
 Note the latter cases are not corporate registered agent cases, as is Payless.

-A surprising result was reached in Warren v.
+See also Warren v.
 Zamarron, No. 03-03-00620-CV (Tex.
 App. - - Austin, May 5, 2005, no pet.)(2005 Tex.
 App.
 Lexis 3378)(mem. op.)
 A certified mail green card signed "Byron Warren" was sufficient, even though the citation named Nolan Byron Warren.
 "Nolan Bryon Warren was hand printed in the "Received By" block on the green card.
 The court stated that a process server cannot be responsible for how a defendant signs his name.
 The opinion details the process server's extreme effort to have the certified mail delivered to Nolan Byron Warren only.